Hustlingshreejan/Snake_water_gun_game/README.md

-THis is a readme file
+This is a simple game that is similar to paper sessor rock.